libp2p/go-libp2p-conn/README.md

 ## Protocol overview

 The protocol is fairly straightforward: upon opening a connection, `go-multistream` is used to agree on plaintext (`"/plaintext/1.0.0"`) or encrypted (`"/secio/1.0.0"`).
-Both peers will only be open to use one or the other.
+Plaintext will only be negotiated iff both peers have `go-libp2p-interface-conn.EncryptConnections` set to `false` or haven't constructed their Listeners/Dialers with secret keys.

-If plaintext is selected the connection is used as-is for the rest of its lifetime.
+If plaintext is selected, the connection is used as-is for the rest of its lifetime.

 If encrypted is selected, `go-libp2p-secio` is used to negotiate a transparent encrypted tunnel.
 The negotiation happens before the connection is made available to the library consumer.